typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 </Tabs>

 You can then proceed as you prefer.
 You can create a controller to handle the search requests, or use the [Typesense InstantSearch Adapter](https://github.com/typesense/typesense-instantsearch-adapter) to use Instantsearch.js on your frontend.
 If you prefer using a Javascript framework, you can use [Inertia.js](https://inertiajs.com/) to create a Vue.js, Svelte or React.js frontend.

+## UI Examples

 This [demo](https://github.com/typesense/showcase-laravel-steam-games-search/tree/master) uses a React Typescript frontend with the Typesense InstantSearch Adapter.